leimai99/RNA-Protein-interaction-prediction/README.md

 - `data/`: Contains two subfolders:
   - `raw_data/`: Stores the original dataset.
   - `generated_data/`: Contains data generated for our method.

-Additionally, the parameter configuration file for each dataset is located at `src/dataset_settings.ini`.

 The program is written in **Python 3.7**.
 To execute the code, first install the required dependencies by running the following command in your command line:

-pip install -r requirements.txt and run the main.py method
+pip install -r requirements.txt and run the RPI-MD.py method

 ### Available Methods and Parameters